bruceharrison1984/-nrwl-s3-upload/README.md

 ### Static S3 Bucket Name

-If you are directly targetting an S3 bucket, you can simply enter the name for the `bucketName` parameter in the NX task definition.
+If you are directly targetting an S3 bucket, you can simply enter the name of the S3 bucket as the `bucketName` parameter in the NX task definition.

 ```js
   "targets": {